Demographics of Iceland: Patronymy

-Most Icelandic surnames are based on patronymy, or the adoption of the father's first given name, followed by "son" or "daughter".
-For example, Magnús and Anna, children of a man named Pétur Jónsson, would have the full name Magnús Pétursson and Anna Pétursdóttir, respectively.
+Most Icelandic names are based on patronymy, and consist of the given name(s) followed by the father's first given name (in the genitive case), followed by "son" or "daughter".
+For example, Magnús and Anna, children of a man named Pétur Jónsson, would have the full names Magnús Pétursson and Anna Pétursdóttir, respectively.
 Magnús's daughter Sigríður Ásta would be Sigríður Ásta Magnúsdóttir, and would remain so for the rest of her life regardless of marriage.
 An Icelandic patronymic is essentially only a designation of fatherhood, and is therefore redundant in Icelandic social life except to differentiate people of the same first name – the phone directory, for example, lists people by their given name first, patronymic second.
-Thus it has little in common with traditional surnames except for its position after the given name.
-It is legally possible in Iceland to rework the patronymic into a matronymic, replacing the father's name with the mother's.
-Use of the patronymic system is required by law, except for the descendants of those who had acquired family names before 1913 (about 10% of the population).
-One notable Icelander who has an inherited family name is football star Eiður Smári Guðjohnsen.
+Thus it has little in common with surnames in other countries except for its position after the given name.
+It is legally possible in Iceland to use a matronymic instead of a patronymic, using the mother's name instead of the father's.
+Use of the patronymic system is required by law, except for descendants of those who acquired family names before 1913 (about 10% of the population).
+One notable Icelander with an inherited family name is football star Eiður Smári Guðjohnsen.

 Urbanisation

 According to University of Iceland economists Davíd F. Björnsson and Gylfi Zoega, "The policies of the colonial masters in Copenhagen delayed urbanisation.
 The Danish king maintained a monopoly in trade with Iceland from 1602 until 1855, which made the price of fish artificially low – the price of fish was higher in Britain – and artificially raised the price of agricultural products.
 Instead, Denmark bought the fish caught from Iceland at below world market prices.
 Although the trade monopoly ended in 1787, Icelanders could not trade freely with other countries until 1855.
 Following trade liberalisation, there was a substantial increase in fish exports to Britain, which led to an increase in the number of sailing ships used in fishing, introduced for the first time in 1780.
 The growth of the fishing industry then created demand for capital, and in 1885 Parliament created the first state bank (Landsbanki).
 In 1905 came the first motorised fishing vessel, which marked an important step in the development of a specialised fishing industry in Iceland.
 Iceland exported fresh fish to Britain and salted cod to southern Europe, with Portugal an important export market.
 Fishing replaced agriculture as the country’s main industry.
 These developments set the stage for the urbanisation that was to follow in the twentieth century."

-A 2017 study looking at individuals going to the capital area for higher education found that "Only about one in three [University of Iceland] students from regions beyond commuting distance return after graduation, while about half remain in the capital area and others mostly emigrate."
+A 2017 study looking at individuals going to the capital area for higher education found that "Only about one in three University of Iceland students from regions beyond commuting distance return after graduation, while about half remain in the capital area and others mostly emigrate."